brain-modelling-group/neural-flows/README.md

 rotating_wave()
 ```

-The first example take about 7 minutes to run everything and pop up figures with flow mode decomposition and singularity tracking!
+The first example takes about 7 minutes to run everything and then it pops up figures with flow mode decomposition and singularity tracking!
 The second one takes about 9 minutes.
 The execution times are estimated using a high-end workstation (circa 2018).
 On a laptop it can take 2.5 longer to run (o.O it's heavy stuff).

 ##### Flow mode decomposition